H1M4W4R1/Fast-Unity-Creation-Kit/Assets/FastUnityCreationKit/Unity/README.md

 loaded (beware that object must exist on scene when save is loaded for it to receive the callback).

+Also supports `ITemporaryObject` which allows this behaviour to be automatically destroyed after conditions are met.

 ### Custom Update Mode
 FastMonoBehaviour provides several update modes.
 - `MonoBehaviour` - update mode compatible with Unity's